-Join Chris Meyer for an in-depth discussion in this video Face tracking: Detailed features, part of After Effects: 2015 Creative Cloud Updates.
+Join Chris Meyer for an in-depth discussion in this video Face tracking: Detailed features, part of After Effects CC 2015 New Features.

 - The Face Tracker can do a lot more than just generate a mask that follows the outlines of someone's face, it can also perform all the measurements that Character Animator performed, in terms of where the mouth is, where the eyes are, what the nose is up to, et cetera.
 So, let's demonstrate that.
 I'll start my footage again, select my Ellipse tool again, just do a Garbage Mask around her face, and this time, change the Face Tracking selection to Detailed Features, not just Outline Only.
 Now, when I start to track, you'll see that not only does the mask shape snap to her face we have all these additional points where her chin is, where her jaw hinges, her eyelashes, her eyelids, her nostrils, the mouth, et cetera.